 Fibromyalgia, which according to the NFA (National Fibromyalgia Association) affects over 10 million people just in the US, has become one of the most common causes of chronic pain in the world.

-While the exact causes of fibromyalgia are still shrouded in mystery, research has identified several factors that may be involved:
+While the exact causes are still shrouded in mystery, research has identified several factors that may be involved:

-- Genetic predisposition – fibromyalgia appears to be prevalent in certain families, as does the tendency toward anxiousness and depression, which can cause pain to feel worse.
+- Genetic predisposition – it appears to be prevalent in certain families, as does the tendency toward anxiousness and depression, which can cause pain to feel worse.

 - Diseases – arthritis or infections can initiate the onset of fibromyalgia.